webtranslateit/webtranslateit/README.md

 ### Assumptions

 We assume you have a `config/translation.yml` file in your project containing the configuration to sync with Web Translate It.
+[Read about the configuration file in the wiki](http://wiki.github.com/AtelierConvivialite/webtranslateit/).

 ## Specific tools for Ruby on Rails